givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - High performance computing.md

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-# Big Compute whiteboard design session student guide
+# High performance computing whiteboard design session student guide

 ## Abstract and learning objectives

-In this whiteboard design session, you will work with a group to design a scale-out media processing solution using big compute techniques in Azure.
+In this whiteboard design session, you will work with a group to design a scale-out media processing solution using high performance computing techniques in Azure.

-At the end of this session, you will be better able to design and recommend big compute solutions that are highly scalable and can be configured through declarative means as opposed to large amounts of complicated application code.
+At the end of this session, you will be better able to design and recommend high performance computing solutions that are highly scalable and can be configured through declarative means as opposed to large amounts of complicated application code.
 You will also learn how to effectively manage and monitor these solutions to ensure predictable outcomes.

 ## Step 1: Review the customer case study